-LESLIE: Randy in Illinois is on the line with a kitchen-cabinet question.
+LESLIE: Randy in Illinois is on the line with a kitchen cabinets question.
 How can we help you today?

-RANDY: Yeah, I recently purchased a home and it had some all-wood cabinets in the kitchen.
+RANDY: Yeah, I recently purchased a home and it had some all-wood kitchen cabinets.
 And they’re half bisque-colored and they’re half of a whiter color, depending on which part of the cabinet you look at.
 And I’m trying to figure out how – a way to get them back to either all one color or the lighter version.

 TOM: What’s the material that your cabinets are made out of?

 RANDY: I believe it’s oak but it could be pine.